-Complaints in categories 1 and 2 above will be investigated by Tom Jeffery, Chair of Governors or a suitably skilled governor.
+Complaints in categories 1 and 2 above will be investigated by Gabbie Jerrit, Chair of Governors, or a suitably skilled governor.
 For complaints received in category 3, the clerk will seek advice from the local authority as to how the complaint should be dealt with and the complainant will be advised accordingly.
+The local authority or the Diocese may recommend an independent governor to investigate the complaint.
+An independent governor is a suitably skilled governing board, with no prior exposure to the complaint that is currently under investigation.

-The chair of governors / nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting would be helpful.
+The Chair of Governors/nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting, a phone call or a virtual meeting would be helpful.

-At the conclusion of the investigation, the chair of governors / nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
+At the conclusion of the investigation, the Chair of Governors/nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
 If they are unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will refer to actions taken to investigate the complaint and an explanation of the outcome and the reason(s) for it.
-Where appropriate, it will include details of actions Western Road

-Community Primary School will take to resolve the complaint and any other actions the school will take to improve policy and practice.
+Where appropriate, it will include details of actions Western Road Community Primary School will take to resolve the complaint and any other actions the school will take to improve policy and practice.